GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A ring of modest quality.
 Not too gaudy, but not so plain.
 *The wearer knows when a spell is being cast by someone within their perceptions, and will know the name of that spell*.

+**Sring**, $4,936
+Neg.
+A silver band of a ring which looks quite nice in the light.
+*While worn, all spells cast by the wearer have their tier increased by 1.
+Anytime the wearer speaks a word which does not contain the letter S in it, they receive an unlisted attack.
+The ring cannot be removed without first being affected by a tier 4 or higher Disimpress spell.
+If name is known, the wearer also gain a +1 bonus to all counterspell checks*.

 **Wonderous Indices**, $70,000
 Unique.
 10 lbs.